 2. Open-source vs Paid

 This section is very clear.
-With the Paid version of CMS you get support by dedicated support folks and will guide you or help in the implementation and support.
-The open source on the other hand is widely used and has a good network of people working and supporting it.
+With the Paid version of CMS, you get support from dedicated support folks and will guide you or help in the implementation and support.
+The open-source on the other hand is widely used and has a good network of people working and supporting it.

 3. Language framework that it supports

-What are some of the key questions that needs to be considered before the selection process
+What are some of the key questions that need to be considered before the selection process

 - The complexity of your content and how they interact with each other